HKV-products-services/hkvsobekpy/README.md

 ![alt text](https://github.com/HKV-products-services/hkvsobekpy/raw/master/notebook/img/ws_stat.png "waterlevel statistics")

 Contact
 We at HKV provide expert advice and research in the field of water and safety.
-Using hkvwapory we access the WaPOR dataset to code custom-build operational apps and dashboards for river, coasts and deltas providing early-warnings and forecasts for risk and disaster management.
+Using `hkvsobekpy` we optimize our research and provide options to derive threshold levels to be used in custom-build operational apps and dashboards for river, coasts and deltas providing early-warnings and forecasts for risk and disaster management.

 Interested?
 Head to https://www.hkv.nl/en/ or drop me a line at m.vanhoek [at] hkv.nl